trevino200/DevSecOps_Workshop/Labs/Lab1.md

 ## Part 2 - Using Docker

 In order to containerize our application, we need to create a Dockerfile.
 This file is responsible for choosing the base image and running any required configuration.
-Start by creating a Dockerfile and open it in a text editor.
+Start by creating a Dockerfile <b>in the root of the directory</b> and open it in a text editor.
 We will build up the docker file.<br><br>

 Open "Dockerfile" and lets being by defining a base image to build our configuration on: